 By using these commands in your search queries you’ll be able to see how many websites are optimized specifically for a keyword.
 It gives you a sharper picture of competition for keywords because you can see which sites are using SEO techniques to rank higher for specific terms in search engines.

 This is a narrowing down process like any keyword research strategy.
-First you’ll input a seed term in the Google search bar using the allintitle: or allinurl: command to return results that only have that keyword in the search engine title or URL.
-Lower search results generally means lower competition, so you want to narrow down your keyword choices to minimize the amount of search results.
+First, you’ll input a seed term in the Google search bar using the allintitle: or allinurl: command to return results that only have that keyword in the search engine title or URL.
+Lower search results generally means lower competition, so you want to narrow down your keyword choices to minimize the number of search results.

 Allintitle:best seo practices

 Allinurl:best seo practices

 There is no space between the operator and the phrase you are researching.

 Gauging competition is often a process of individual trial and error so you’ll have to determine what amount of search results you feel comfortable with.
 If you’re completely clueless, then keep in mind that around 1,500 “allinurl” search results is slightly competitive, so aim for less.

 You want to keep getting the number of results down and finding variations of keywords with fewer pages optimizing the term in their URLs.
 This process will eventually arrive at low competition terms.

 Reducing competition is a good way to improve performance depending on the power, authority, and relevance of your site (including its on-page and backlink profile).